wavebitscientific/datetime-fortran/README.md

 *strftime()* and *strptime()* functions.
 *datetime-fortran* came about due to the lack of time handling facilities in standard Fortran language.
 *datetime-fortran* is written and maintained by Milan Curcic of University of Miami.
-It is freely available under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
+It is freely available under the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html).
 Please send suggestions and bug reports by [e-mail](mailto:milan@orca.rsmas.miami.edu) or through this Github page.